(Updated 2021 for newest model recommendations)

 You can use your VHF radio all over the world, however the US, Canada, and other international countries don't exactly agree on the channel frequency bands.
 There will be a setup button to select between US, Canada, and International.

-An example of a basic radio with all the features mentioned above is the Cobra HH350 (shown at top) that sells for $99.
-Other manufacturers are West Marine, Standard Horizon, ICOM, and Uniden.
+Another example of a basic radio with all the features mentioned above is the Cobra HH350 (shown at top) that sells for $99.
+Other manufacturers are West Marine, ICOM, and Uniden.
 You can spend more to get additional features like a big screen or longer battery life.

 A radio, and so much more...